rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

   -po, --port <value>         A port for the CLI dashboard server.
   -ul, --url-limit <value>    No of URLs to analyze -nh, --no-headless          Flag for running puppeteer in non-headless mode -np, --no-prompts           Flags for skipping all prompts.
-Default options
+Default options will be
-                              will be used
+                              used
   -nt, --no-technology        Flags for skipping technology analysis.
-  -d, --out-dir <value>       Directory path where the analysis data will be
+  -d, --out-dir <value>       Directory path where the analysis data will be stored -ab, --accept-banner        This will accept the GDPR banner if present.
-                              stored
   -h, --help                  display help for command

 ```